 - Federal tax liens are not released until your offer terms are satisfied; and

-- Certain offer information is available for public review at designated IRS offices.
+- Certain offer information is available for public review by requesting a copy of a public inspection file.